abibassma/ensias-rss-news/README.md

 </h2>

 <br/>
-A static website aggregator of RSS feeds related to ENSIAS news.
+Source code of ENSIAS RSS News, a static website aggregator of RSS feeds related to ENSIAS news.

+Access the website on <a href="https://abibassma.github.io/ensias-rss-news/">abibassma.github.io/ensias-rss-news/</a>

 The RSS feeds on this website are based on Atom from an instance of <a href="https://rss-bridge.org/bridge01/">RSS Bridge</a>.